April 21, 2021: GI Affiliate David Schmid featured in the USC Annenberg Media article Colton Underwood coming out represents a larger conversation.

 March 10, 2021 (UBNow): Author and activist Barbara Smith will speak on Wednesday as part of the Gender Institute’s Signature Series.
 The lecture is a collaboration with the Department of Africana and American Studies.

 January 19, 2021: GI Affiliate Carine Mardorossian featured in The Independent article on Kamala Harris and women in politics.

 January 7, 2021 (UBNow): GI Affiliate Jo Freudenheim received the Abraham Lilienfeld Award from the American Public Health Association’s Epidemiology Section.
 The award recognizes excellence in the teaching of epidemiology during the course of a career.

 To learn more, visit UBNow.

-Fall 2020: GI Affiliate Lara Park received a National Science Foundation grant award for her collaborative research project "Testing a Model of Instructor Feedback to Improve College Students' Success in Calculus."
+Fall 2020: GI Affiliate Lora Park received a National Science Foundation grant award for their collaborative research project "Testing a Model of Instructor Feedback to Improve College Students' Success in Calculus."